 This is Day 7 since I have been in New Orleans and I have not written anything about the city.
 My super traveler writing bug has been overshadowed by a California cold superbug that hit me on the same day I arrived in the ‘Crescent City’ last Thursday.
-Watching the NBA Finals with a California contingent in the Superdome Sunday night made me aware that this superbug is a two week ordeal.
+While watching the NBA Finals with a California contingent in the Superdome Sunday night, a fellow Californian, who recently recovered from the flu, made me aware that this superbug is a two week ordeal.
 Lovely.
 I can expect another week of clearing snot out of my face.

 In seven days I have explored about as much ground in New Orleans as I would normally have explored on my first full day spent in any city I had not traveled through before.
 Still, I have snapped a couple hundred photos and seen some stuff to share about life in the ‘Big Easy’.